広告読み込み中…

 Image Credit: medicalNN, Shutterstock

-In dogs, signs include vomiting, diarrhea, and other gastrointestinal upset, lethargy, and anemia due to intestinal bleeding, which can be severe in puppies.
+Signs: Vomiting, diarrhea, lethargy, and anemia due to intestinal bleeding, severe in puppies.

 labrador retriever dog lying on the floor looking sad or sick